American entry into World War I: Christian churches and pacifists

 Leaders of most religious groups (except the Episcopalians) tended to pacifism, as did leaders of the woman's movement.
-The Methodists and Quakers among others were vocal opponents of the war.
-President Wilson, who was a devout Presbyterian, would often frame the war in terms of good and evil in an appeal for religious support of the war.
+The Methodists and Quakers were among the vocal opponents of the war.
+President Wilson, a devout Presbyterian, often framed the war in terms of good and evil in an appeal for religious support of the war.

 A concerted effort was made by pacifists including Jane Addams, Oswald Garrison Villard, David Starr Jordan, Henry Ford, Lillian Wald, and Carrie Chapman Catt.
 Their goal was to encourage Wilson's efforts to mediate an end of the war by bringing the belligerents to the conference table.
 Finally in 1917 Wilson convinced some of them that to be truly anti-war they needed to support what he promised would be "a war to end all wars".

-Once war was declared, the more liberal denominations, which had endorsed the Social Gospel, called for a war for righteousness that would help uplift all mankind.
+Once war was declared, the more liberal denominations, which had endorsed the Social Gospel, called for a war for righteousness that would uplift all mankind.
 The theme—an aspect of American exceptionalism—was that God had chosen America as his tool to bring redemption to the world.

-American Catholic bishops maintained a general silence toward the issue of intervention.
-Millions of Catholics lived in both warring camps, and Catholic Americans tended to split on ethnic lines in their opinions toward American involvement in the war.
-At the time, heavily Catholic towns and cities in the East and Midwest often contained multiple parishes, each serving a single ethnic group, such as Irish, German, Italian, Polish, or English.
-American Catholics of Irish and German descent opposed intervention most strongly.
+US Catholic bishops maintained a general silence toward the issue of intervention.
+Millions of Catholics lived in both warring camps, and Catholic Americans tended to split on ethnic lines in their opinions toward US involvement in the war.
+At the time, heavily Catholic towns and cities in the east and Midwest often contained multiple parishes, each serving a single ethnic group, such as Irish, German, Italian, Polish, or English.
+US Catholics of Irish and German descent opposed intervention most strongly.
 Pope Benedict XV made several attempts to negotiate a peace.
 All of his efforts were rebuffed by both the Allies and the Germans, and throughout the war the Vatican maintained a policy of strict neutrality.